lamastex/scalable-data-science/gb/sds-2-2/020_PowerPlantPipeline_02ModelTuneEvaluate.md

 After deployment you will be able to use the best predictions from gradient boosed regression trees to feed a real-time dashboard or feed the utility with information on how much power the peaker plant will deliver give current conditions.

-Datasource References: \* Pinar T�fekci, Prediction of full load electrical power output of a base load operated combined cycle power plant using machine learning methods, International Journal of Electrical Power & Energy Systems, Volume 60, September 2014, Pages 126-140, ISSN 0142-0615, [Web Link](http://www.journals.elsevier.com/international-journal-of-electrical-power-and-energy-systems/) \* Heysem Kaya, Pinar T�fekci , Sadik Fikret G�rgen: Local and Global Learning Methods for Predicting Power of a Combined Gas & Steam Turbine, Proceedings of the International Conference on Emerging Trends in Computer and Electronics Engineering ICETCEE 2012, pp. 13-18 (Mar.
+Datasource References: \* Pinar Tüfekci, Prediction of full load electrical power output of a base load operated combined cycle power plant using machine learning methods, International Journal of Electrical Power & Energy Systems, Volume 60, September 2014, Pages 126-140, ISSN 0142-0615, [Web Link](http://www.journals.elsevier.com/international-journal-of-electrical-power-and-energy-systems/) \* Heysem Kaya, Pinar Tüfekci , Sadik Fikret Gürgen: Local and Global Learning Methods for Predicting Power of a Combined Gas & Steam Turbine, Proceedings of the International Conference on Emerging Trends in Computer and Electronics Engineering ICETCEE 2012, pp. 13-18 (Mar.
 2012, Dubai) [Web Link](http://www.cmpe.boun.edu.tr/~kaya/kaya2012gasturbine.pdf)

 Let us explore other models to see if we can predict the power output better
 ----------------------------------------------------------------------------